Nho89/ArteVivo/README.md

 To run the backend tests:

 1. Navigate to the [server](http://_vscodecontentref_/0) directory.
-2. Activate the virtual environment (if you have one).
+2. Activate the virtual environment.
 3. Run the following command:

     ```bash